richardalligier/prc/README.md

 The features extracted from ADS-B trajectories include:
 - several statistics on the rate of climb or descent (ROCD), the energy rate and an estimated "equivalent mass" obtained using an OpenAP, an open point-mass aircraft performance model, for a number of altitude "slices" of each trajectory,
-- the median Mach number, median altitude and altitude difference between the first and last point, for a number of temporal "slices" of the trajectory, capturing cruise informations,
+- the median Mach number, median altitude and altitude difference between the first and last point, for 20 temporal "slices" of the trajectory, capturing cruise informations,
 - the average wind along the trajectory.

 The features derived from METAR include the presence of thunderstorms or fog at the arrival airport or in an area around this airport, around the time of arrival.